 Crummell aligned the cause of his fellow Black citizens to that of the colonists fighting to gain their freedom from Great Britain.
 “We appeal to that great written charter of American liberty--the declaration of independence--in support of our protestation.
 We believe that ‘all men are created free and equal’; and we affirm, that no tinge of the skin can possibly invalidate that cardinal doctrine of our country’s liberty, or make nugatory or partial the political privileges which, as deductions, may proceed from it."

-Note on Location: 400 Benefit Street was the former site of St. Stephen’s Church.
+This site at 400 Benefit Street was the former site of St. Stephen’s Church.
 Crummell’s congregation, Christ Church, was eventually absorbed by St. Stephen’s in the 1850s.